Term: 2019 - 2022

 - Colorado Counties, Inc. Front Range Region, Past President

 - Jefferson County Communities That Care Key Leaders

 - Jefferson County Economic Recovery Task Force (COVID-19)

 - Jefferson County Economic Development Corporation

 - Board of Directors

 - Board of Governors

 An engaged community leader, Lesley was elected county-wide to the Jefferson County school board in 2011 and served as board president for two years.
-She is also a past board president of the Action Center, which promotes pathways to self-sufficiency in Jefferson County and chaired the Jefferson County Boys & Girls Club Youth Investment Committee.
-In 2014, the West Chamber of Commerce named her as one of Jefferson County’s most distinguished women leaders.
+She is also a past board president of The Action Center, which promotes pathways to self-sufficiency, and she chaired the Jefferson County Boys & Girls Club Youth Investment Committee.
+In 2014, the West Metro Chamber named her as one of Jefferson County’s most distinguished women leaders.

 Learn more about Commissioner Dahlkemper, her priorities and goals as she serves the citizens of Jefferson County via the video below.